 Originally from Pennsylvania, I received my Bachelor’s Degree in Empowerment and Grassroots Social Development from Penn State University in 1995.
 After college, I continued my education by traveling to 21 different countries in 7 years, often spending time in remote and tribal areas.

 I studied kundalini and hatha yoga in Japan with Akiko Ueda.
 Akiko blessed me to teach yoga in 1997.
-The idea of combining movement with a spiritual practice inspired me to pursue studying Sacred and Healing Dance.
+The idea of combining movement with a spiritual practice inspired me to pursue studying sacred and healing dance.

 Later that year, my travels in India lead me to a beloved teacher, Neelam, of the Ramana Maharishi lineage.
 Neelam was integral in awakening me to the unity of all life and the Divine Source as a loving consciousness available to us in every moment.
 I learned the art of sitting meditation, and discovered that I was much better at meditating when I combined it with movement!

 In 1998, I studied healing dance in Washington DC with Charmaine Lee, who introduced me to dancing the 5 natural elements (water, earth, fire, air and spirit).
 This framework helped me to understand how dancing through the elements brings activation and balance of the elements within us.
 Charmaine also introduced me to the art of belly dance, how to circulate the Life Force energy within us and direct its flow for healing.
-Charmaine blessed me to teach healing dance.
+Charmaine encouraged me to teach healing dance.
 My journey as a teacher began.

 In 2000, I traveled through North Africa, Turkey and the Middle East, belly dancing with people wherever I could – in the desert and in their living rooms.
-Women were ecstatic to share the dance with me and encouraged me to share the dance with my people at home.

 I moved to the Appalachian mountains of North Carolina in 2001, where I studied intensively with medicine woman Sally Perry (She Who Dances).
 With Sally, I did years of drumming and dancing in Native American style ceremonial dances.
 I also received the tremendous blessing of joining in ceremony with Joseph Rael (Beautiful Painted Arrow), a shaman of the Pueblo and Ute tribes.